fhiso/tsc-governance/LexEG/directives.md

 Directives of the Lexicon Exploratory Group
 ===========================================

-*Draft produced on 27 September 2014.*
+*Approved by the Technical Standing Committee and published on 2 October 2014.*

 1\.
-Mission
+Mission							{#mission}
 ------------

 The Lexicon Exploratory Group (LexEG) of the Family History Information